Jin0316/Helpful-or-Harmful-Inter-Task-Association/README.md

 The official code for Helpful or Harmful: Inter-Task Association in Continual Learning ![ECCV](https://img.shields.io/badge/ECCV-2022-blue) [![PyTorch](https://img.shields.io/badge/pytorch-1.8.0-%237732a8?style=flat-square&logo=PyTorch&color=EE4C2C)](https://pytorch.org/)

+Author: Hyundong Jin and Eunwoo Kim
+In Proc. of the European Conference on Computer Vision (ECCV), 2022

 <div align="center">

 ![h2](images/H_2_ECCV_2022.png)

 </div>

-## Description
-A continual learning framework described in the following paper [Link].

-Note, this code will be dynamically updated.

-This repository currently contains code to run experiments of H<sup>2.

 ## Run the code

-This repository currently supports Split CIFAR-10 experiment in original paper.
+This repository currently supports the Split CIFAR-10 experiment in the original paper.

-Please, change the hyper-parmeters in the corresponding file (config/CONFIG.py) if needed.
+You can change the hyper-parmeters in the corresponding file (config/CONFIG.py) if needed.

 ```bash
 python3 main.py